KBTT

-KBTT (103.7 FM, "103.7 Tha Beat") is a radio station licensed to Haughton, Louisiana and broadcasting to Shreveport with a Mainstream urban musical format. it is owned by Alpha Media, LLC, through licensee Alpha Media Licensee LLC.
+KBTT (103.7 FM, "103.7 Tha Beat") is an American radio station licensed to Haughton, Louisiana.
+The station is broadcasting a mainstream urban format.
+The station serves the Shreveport–Bossier City metropolitan area.
+KBTT is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
 Its studios are located just north of downtown Shreveport, and the transmitter is in Eastwood, Louisiana.

+History

-Around the late 1990s to early 2000 KBTT, originally called "K-103 Tha Beat," was launched with a Rhythmic Contemporary format originally as one of the first competitors to KMJJ.
-KBTT's sister station KDKS was launched at the same time as an Urban Contemporary format.
-But once KDKS turned its format over to Urban AC to compete with newcomer KVMA-FM (KMJJ's sister), KBTT tilted its format over to Mainstream Urban since Shreveport-Bossier City market has a huge African American population to support it as opposed to rhythmic.
+Around the late 1990s to early 2000 KBTT, originally called "K-103 Tha Beat", was launched with a rhythmic contemporary format originally as one of the first competitors to KMJJ.
+KBTT's sister station KDKS was launched at the same time as an urban contemporary format.
+But once KDKS turned its format over to urban AC to compete with newcomer KVMA-FM (KMJJ's sister), KBTT tilted its format over to mainstream urban since Shreveport-Bossier City market has a huge African American population to support it as opposed to rhythmic.
 It is the syndicated home of the Rickey Smiley Morning Show.